Afam-26/ReadMe-Generator/README.md

   This is command-line application that accept user input and create a high-quality, professional README.md

-  This will allow project creators to devote more time to working on the project.
+  This will allow project creator to devote more time to working on the project.

   # Table of Contents